mmesomasaint/airstore/README.md

 # `Airstore` - A Next.js And Shopify Store

 **`Airstore`** is an online `apple gadgets retail store` that was bootstrapped with `Next.js` as the framework handling the integration between the `frontend` and the `Shopify storefront API`.
+The framework utilized for styling is `Tailwind CSS`, making the UI of this storefront not only usable, inclusive and accessesible but converting as well.
 Utilizing the `GRAPHQL` feature for querying stores in shopify, this online store has an increased `page load speed`.

 ## Tech Stack